-Religion is an integral part of our curriculum being taught formally each day and is also made an informal part of our studies and daily interactions.
+Religion is an integral part of our curriculum and is taught each day formally and is also made an informal part of our studies and daily interactions.

-Each year the Staff and Faculty of Holy Family School, as well as those men and women involved with various Holy Family Church ministries, attend a four day event held by the Archdiocese of Los Angeles called LOS ANGELES RELIGIOUS EDUCATION CONGRESS or ReCongress for short.
+Each year the Staff and Faculty of Holy Family Catholic School, as well as those men and women involved with various Holy Family Church ministries, attend a four-day event held by the Archdiocese of Los Angeles called LOS ANGELES RELIGIOUS EDUCATION CONGRESS or ReCongress for short.

 Students in Grade 2 prepare for and participate in the reception of the sacraments of Reconciliation and Holy Eucharist.

-Sacrament of Reconciliation is celebrated with grades 3-8 during Advent and Lent.
+Sacrament of Reconciliation is celebrated with grades 3-8 throughout the school year.

 Students attend Mass on the following occasions:

 - One day per week as a class (except during a week where there is a scheduled school Mass)